MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 > [!NOTE]
 > This group appears as a SID until the domain controller is made the primary domain controller and it holds the operations master role (also known as flexible single master operations or FSMO).

-The Performance Log Users group applies to versions of the Windows Server operating system listed in the [Active Directory Default Security Groups](#active-directory-default-security-groups-by-operating-system-version) table.
+The Performance Log Users applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.

 > [!NOTE]
 > This account cannot be renamed, deleted, or moved.